capitalone/react-native-pathjs-charts/docs/BarChart.md

 ```

 #### Scale
 You can change the maximum value and increment of the scale if you want it to be set to a specific value.
+You can also specific an array for specific scale points.
+The scaleIncrement value would be ignored if scale is used.

+**scaleMax/scaleIncrement**
 ```jsx
 const chartProperties = {
   data: chartData,